santoscs/deemdat/README.md

-# deemd
+# deemdat
-Denoising with Ensemble Empirical Mode Decomposition
+Denoising with Ensemble Empirical Mode Decomposition and Adaptive Thresholding